-- 2.1 "asset allocation service" The definition of "asset allocation service" in the Instrument includes only specific administrative services in which an investment in mutual funds subject to the Instrument is an integral part.
+- fund.
+We would generally expect that the only mutual funds that would use that term in their name would be alternative mutual funds. - 2.1 "asset allocation service" The definition of "asset allocation service" in the Instrument includes only specific administrative services in which an investment in mutual funds subject to the Instrument is an integral part.
 The Canadian securities regulatory authorities do not view this definition as including general investment services such as discretionary portfolio management that may, but are not required to, invest in mutual funds subject to this Instrument. - 2.2 "cash equivalent" The definition of "cash equivalent" in the Instrument includes certain evidences of indebtedness of Canadian financial institutions.
-This includes banker's acceptances. - 2.3 "clearing corporation" The definition of "clearing corporation" in the Instrument includes both incorporated and unincorporated organizations, which may, but need not, be part of an options or futures exchange. - 2.4 "debt-like security" Paragraph (b) of the definition of "debt-like security" in the Instrument provides that the value of the component of an instrument that is not linked to the underlying interest of the instrument must account for less than 80-percent 60 of the aggregate value of the instrument in order that the instrument be considered a debt-like security.
+This includes banker's acceptances. - 2.3 "clearing corporation" The definition of "clearing corporation" in the Instrument includes both incorporated and unincorporated organizations, which may, but need not, be part of an options or futures exchange. - 2.3.1 "cleared specified derivative" the definition of "cleared specified derivative" is intended to apply to derivatives transactions that take place through the facilities of a "regulated clearing agency" as defined in National Instrument 94-101 Mandatory Central Clearing of Derivatives.
+The Instrument provides exemptions from certain of the provisions governing the use of cleared specified derivatives by investment funds.
+These exemptions are intended to facilitate the use of the clearing infrastructure in compliance with international requirements for mandatory clearing of derivatives, although the exemptions also apply in respect of cleared specified derivatives that are not subject to mandatory clearing obligations. - Instrument provides that the value of the component of an instrument that is not linked to the underlying interest of the instrument must account for less than 80% of the aggregate value of the instrument in order that the instrument be considered a debt-like security.
 The Canadian securities regulatory authorities have structured this provision in this manner to emphasize what they consider the most appropriate manner to value these instruments.
 That is, one should first value the component of the instrument that is not linked to the underlying interest, as this is often much easier to value than the component that is linked to the underlying interest.
-The Canadian securities regulatory authorities recognize the valuation difficulties that can arise if one attempts to value, by itself, the component of an instrument that is linked to the underlying interest.

-2.4.1 Predecessor terms "designated rating" and "designated rating organization" - WeThe Canadian securities regulatory authorities recognize there are existing contracts that use the predecessor terms "approved credit rating", "approved rating" and "approved credit rating organization".
+The Canadian securities regulatory authorities recognize the valuation difficulties that can arise if one attempts to value, by itself, the component of an instrument that is linked to the underlying interest. - 2.4.1 "designated rating" and "designated rating organization"- The Canadian securities regulatory authorities recognize there are existing contracts that use the predecessor terms "approved credit rating", "approved rating" and "approved credit rating organization".
 The content of the new definitions "designated rating" and "designated rating organization" is substantially the same as the content of their respective predecessor terms, only the terminology has changed.
-Therefore, it is reasonable to interpret the predecessor terms as having the same meaning as the definition of "designated rating" and "designated rating organization" in NI 81-102, the Instrument, as applicable.
+Therefore, it is reasonable to interpret the predecessor terms as having the same meaning as the definition of "designated rating" and "designated rating organization" in the Instrument, as applicable.